 other – several other causes are recorded.

 Assessment of pipeline failure databases shows that external interference and ground movement dominate pipeline rupture rates and pipeline ruptures dominate the risk.
 The failure rates due to other damage mechanisms may be managed and controlled by competent pipeline operators through testing, inspection, maintenance and operational controls in accordance with IGEM/TD/1 Edition 5 Section 12, and are therefore assumed to be negligible.

+Note 1: HSE consider all causes to be relevant and applicable (reference Section 8.1.3)

 8.1.2 The failure rate for external interference is influenced by a number of parameters including the pipeline wall thickness, design factor and material properties as well as the area type, the pipeline depth of cover and the local installation of pipeline protection such as slabbing.